-Adam Smith, Partner at Eastwoods, talks about the new rules regarding HMOs whilst, as the first in a series of complementary articles, Quentin Hunt, a barrister and expert in the field, explains more of the consequences of non-compliance.
+Adam Smith, Partner at Hempsons, talks about the new rules regarding HMOs whilst, as the first in a series of complementary articles, Quentin Hunt, a barrister and expert in the field, explains more of the consequences of non-compliance.

 As a landlord, you may have read that from 1 October 2018 a new definition of HMO (Houses in Multiple Occupation) will come into force.
 As always with the plethora of rules and regulations in the rental sector, the devil is in the detail and whether your property will fall within the new definition will depend on the precise circumstances.

 The key change is that, whereas currently an HMO (subject to mandatory licensing) must be at least three storeys high, from October 2018 one storey will be enough.
 The requirement of at least 5 occupants (including children) forming 2 or more separate households sharing at least one basic amenity (kitchen/bathroom/toilet) remains.
 “What does ‘household’ mean?” you ask.
 Essentially a household comprises members of the same family (which includes cohabiting partners).